ms811/CSP-584-Project/README.md

 images directory : add images into image directory creating specific folder according to category
                    for example: if image is of food category put image into images/food directory

-parts diorectory : parts directory is for head footer navbar and searchbar
+parts directory : parts directory is for head footer navbar and searchbar

 sqlconnections directory : all SQL database connections goes into sqlconnections directory